Manuel A Morán

-Dr. Manuel A. Morán (born 29 November 1969) is a Puerto Rican actor, singer, writer, composer, puppeteer, theater and film director and producer.
-He is the Founder and Artistic Director of the Latino Children’s Theater, Teatro SEA, (Society of the Educational Arts, Inc.).
+Manuel A. Morán (born 29 November 1969) is a Puerto Rican actor, singer, writer, composer, puppeteer, theater and film director and producer.
+He is the Founder and Artistic Director of the Latino Children's Theater, Teatro SEA, (Society of the Educational Arts, Inc.).

 Early life and education

 Manuel Morán was born in 1969, in San Juan.
 He was raised in the town of Vega Baja in the north of Puerto Rico.
 At age 14 in 1985, he began creating everything he needed for a theater company.
 When he was 15, he formed his own theater company, called Producciones Fantasía.
 He studied Drama and Humanities at the Drama Department of the University of Puerto Rico (UPR).
 At age 17, in 1987, his production called El Niño Semilla was presented at Centro de Bellas Artes in Santurce, as part of the Festival de Teatro Infantil hosted by the Instituto de Cultura Puertorriqueña.

 In 1991, he moved to New York to continue graduate studies at New York University (NYU).
-In 1993, he completed a Master’s Degree in Educational and Musical Theater and continued his studies there towards a Ph.D. degree in Educational Theater.
-His doctoral dissertation was named “The Development of Teatro Escolar, The Theater Program of the Public Education System in Puerto Rico: From 1960 to 1990” (New York University, 2005).
+In 1993, he completed a Master's Degree in Educational and Musical Theater and continued his studies there towards a Ph.D. degree in Educational Theater.
+His doctoral dissertation was named "The Development of Teatro Escolar, The Theater Program of the Public Education System in Puerto Rico: From 1960 to 1990" (New York University, 2005).
 He also studied at universities in Philadelphia, London, and Santander, Spain.

 Career

 His first company, Producciones Fantasia, produced its first show in 1985.
 It was rebranded as Teatro SEA: Society of the Educational Arts in 1993.

 In 1993, he brought theater to New York City schools, established programs for art departments, and fought for the integration of the arts into school curriculums.
 The Board of Education of New York City entrusted him with the role of bringing arts education to the East Harlem school district.

-In 1999 he inaugurated Teatro SEA @ Los Kabayitos Puppet & Children’s Theater at The Clemente Soto Vélez Cultural Center in Manhattan’s Lower East Side.
-This 50-seat theater remained as the company’s mainstage until 2009.
-The organization hosts the only theater in the United States dedicated solely to Latino Children’s Theater.
+In 1999 he inaugurated Teatro SEA @ Los Kabayitos Puppet & Children's Theater at The Clemente Soto Vélez Cultural Center in Manhattan's Lower East Side.
+This 50-seat theater remained as the company's mainstage until 2009.
+The organization hosts the only theater in the United States dedicated solely to Latino Children's Theater.

 Since opening, the theater has amassed a repertoire of more than 20 shows involving arts-in-education and puppetry.

-Celebrating Teatro SEA’s 25th Anniversary in 2010, he opened a 150-seats, state-of-the-art performance space at The Clemente Center on Manhattan’s Lower East Side.
+Celebrating Teatro SEA's 25th Anniversary in 2010, he opened a 150-seats, state-of-the-art performance space at The Clemente Center on Manhattan's Lower East Side.
 The organization currently has offices in San Juan, Puerto Rico, New York, and Florida.

 Currently he is the producer and the star of the bilingual web-series and musical band, El Avión-The Airplane.